jlelong/vscode-latex-basics/README.md

 The files contained in this repository were originally part of https://github.com/James-Yu/LaTeX-Workshop.
 They have been extracted in the hope that they can useful outside of the LaTeX-Workshop extension.

-This repository contains `tmLangugage` grammar files for LaTeX and some related programming languages (`TeX`, `DocTeX`, `BibTeX`, `BibTeX Style`, `LaTeX3`).
+This repository contains `tmLangugage` grammar files for LaTeX and BibTeX.
 These grammar files specifically target [Visual Studio Code](https://github.com/Microsoft/vscode) as they are accompanied by the corresponding language configuration files.
-However the grammar files could in principle be consumed by any editor or extension using the TextMate language.
+However, the grammar files could in principle be consumed by any editor or extension using the TextMate language.

 The grammar files support various embedded languages